 Conventional screws are used for the pivots.

 Anatomy of a Nestbox Design

 The Gilwood's large mouse-hole entry provides excellent ventilation.
 The wire excludes larger birds.

 The Gilwood can be built as a slot box.
 Plan for the Gilwood Slot is available on the Plans Page.

 Steve's contributions to Bluebird recovery cannot be overstated.
 His designs include the Gilbertson PVC nestbox, the conduit/rebar mounting system and the Universal Sparrow Trap.
-Although Steve is now retired and no longer sells nestboxes, he continues to maintain his website - the Gilbertson Nestbox Company - for informational purposes.

 "I'm enjoying retirement," Steve says.
 Here he's about to try his luck on Lake Sisabagamah near his home in Aitkin, MN.